fivetran/terraform-provider-fivetran/docs/resources/group_users.md

 ## Import

-To import an existing `fivetran_group_users` resource into your terraform state you need to get `Destination Group ID` on the `Destination` page at the Fivetran Dashboard.
+1. To import an existing `fivetran_group_users` resource into your Terraform state, you need to get **Destination Group ID** on the destination page in your Fivetran dashboard.
 To retrieve existing groups use [Data Source: fivetran_groups](/docs/data-sources/groups).
-Then define an empty resource in your .tf configuration:
+2. Define an empty resource in your `.tf` configuration:

 ```hcl
 resource "fivetran_group_users" "my_imported_fivetran_group_users" {